EdgarH52/two_fn_calculator/README.md

 # two_fn_calculator
-Digital Logic term project fall 2022.
+Digital Logic fall 2022.
 Two function calculator adds or subtracts two signed 8-bit numbers.
 Tested on DE-10 FPGA with 4x4 keypad.

 This calculator takes in two 8-bit signed numbers and an addition or subtraction operator from a 4x4 keypad, passes them through a two-function arithmetic unit, and displays the results on a seven segment display.
+Keyboard modules were given to us by the professor; everything else was completed as a term project.